kedyou/mathlive/src/api.md

 A string of valid LaTeX.
 It does not have to start with a mode token such as a `$$` or `\(`.

+`string`

+The spoken representation of the input LaTeX.

 #### Example